JosueGalher/teneo-web-chat-extensions/youtubevideo/README.md

 }
 ```

-The `type` with value `youtubevideo` is used to find the appropriate `.vue` extension file. `video_url` should contain `embed` the url of the video.
-NOTE: you should include the `embed` url of the youtube video, not the regular one.
+The `type` with value `youtubevideo` is used to find the appropriate `.vue` extension file. `video_url` should contain the `embed` url of the video.
 The embed url looks like this: `https://www.youtube.com/embed/02-QOC9hNO4` where the last part is the video id.